apihug/apismart-prompts/src/api/api.md

 ### `authorization`

-Define the security and authorization requirements for your API using the `Authorization` messages.
+Set API security and authorization with `Authorization` messages, avoiding OAS methods in favor of the ApiHug approach.

 ```protobuf